What needs to happen now

 Ambulance guidance must be clear that carers and advocates can accompany people with a learning disability to hospital.

-DNACPRs must be reviewed and removed from the records of patients who did not give informed consent, or for whom proper decision making did not take place.
+DNACPRs must be reviewed and removed from the records of patients who did not give informed , or for whom proper decision making did not take place.

-As well as being part of the law within the Equality Act 2010, reasonable adjustments are very important for people with a learning disability.
+As well as being part of the within the Act 2010, reasonable adjustments are very important for people with a learning disability.

 What people think is ‘reasonable’ may change when times are busy, but adjustments still need to be considered and made where possible.
 This can be a matter of life and death.